mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A smartgun accessory for grenade and rocket launchers uses a rangefinder to air-burst the explosive projectile in close proximity to the target.
 An airburst link reduces the scatter distance for a launched weapon by two yards per net hit instead of one yard per hit (Blast Attacks and Scatter) when you use the wireless link trigger.
 The airburst link also prevents the defender from using the Hit the Dirt Action to reduce damage, as the Prone status offers no benefit against the airburst.

-Wireless bonus: An airburst link requires wireless functionality to function at all.
+{REMOVE ME} - Wireless bonus: An airburst link requires wireless functionality to function at all.
 Both the grenades and the launcher must have wireless mode turned on for the system to function.

 **Bipod**

 A two-legged brace extends down from the weapon, allowing it to be fired low to the ground with the user in a prone or sitting position.
-A bipod can be attached to the underbarrel mount of a weapon and provides a +2 to the Attack Rating when properly deployed.
+A bipod can be attached to the underbarrel mount of a weapon and provides a +2 to the Attack Rolls when properly deployed.
 Attaching a bipod takes a Major Action.
 Folding up or deploying a bipod is a Minor Action.

-Wireless bonus: The Attack Rating bonus increases to +3 if used when prone or sitting.
+{REMOVE ME} - Wireless bonus: The Attack Rolls bonus increases to +3 if used when prone or sitting.

 **Concealable holster**

 A small holster worn just about anywhere on the body it can’t be seen, attached with a smart adhesive.
 It increases the Concealability threshold of the weapon inside by 1.
 Only pistols (including machine pistols) and tasers fit in a concealable holster.

-Wireless bonus: Sensors, smart-fabric, and active adhesive allow the holster to alter color and move small amounts in real time, increasing the Concealability threshold by an additional 1.
+{REMOVE ME} - Wireless bonus: Sensors, smart-fabric, and active adhesive allow the holster to alter color and move small amounts in real time, increasing the Concealability threshold by an additional 1.

 **Gas-vent system**

 Gas-vent recoil compensation systems are barrel-mounted accessories that vent a weapon’s barrel gases at a specific vector to counter muzzle climb.
 Once installed, a gas-vent cannot be removed.
-Gas-vent systems remove the Attack Rating penalty for Semi-Automatic fire and reduce it to 2 for Burst Fire.
+Gas-vent systems remove the Attack Rolls penalty for Semi-Automatic fire and reduce it to 2 for Burst Fire.

 **Gyro mount**

 This heavy harness features an articulated and motorized gyro-stabilized arm.
 The mount can hold a rifle or machine gun.
-The system negates the Attack Rating adjustment for Semi-Auto and Burst Fire and provides a +3 Attack Rating for Full-Auto.
+The system negates the Attack Rolls adjustment for Semi-Auto and Burst Fire and provides a +3 Attack Rolls for Full-Auto.
 This system also shifts the Strength requirements for medium and heavy machine guns to 2+ and 4+ respectively.
 Attaching or removing a weapon from the mount takes a Minor Action.
 Putting on a gyro-mount harness takes about a minute, while the quick-release allows you to get out of it with a Major Action.

-Wireless bonus: Activating the harness’s quick-release with a wireless signal to exit the harness is a Minor Action.
+{REMOVE ME} - Wireless bonus: Activating the harness’s quick-release with a wireless signal to exit the harness is a Minor Action.

 **Hidden arm slide**

 Attached to the forearm and worn under clothing, this slide can fit a Hold-out, Light Pistol, or Taser.
 With a Minor Action and a specific movement, the slide moves the weapon into your hand.
 The use of a hidden arm slide provides a Bonus Effect when first used.
 It also increases the Concealability threshold by 1.

-Wireless bonus: You get a bonus Minor Action on any turn when you activate the slide.
+{REMOVE ME} - Wireless bonus: You get a bonus Minor Action on any turn when you activate the slide.

 **Imaging scope**

 The classic top-mounted scope that includes a micro camera and vision magnification, along with a Capacity of 3 for additional vision enhancements.
 Attachment or removal takes only a Minor Action.
 The Take Aim Minor Action must be used in order to gain the benefits of an imaging scope, though the modifier bonus from that action is not gained for the first action of use.
-When you are using an imaging scope, your target cannot gain Bonus Effect by having a higher Defense Rating.
-Wireless bonus: The scope’s “line of sight” can be shared, allowing you to share what your scope sees with your team (and yourself if you’re using it to look around a corner).
+When you are using an imaging scope, your target cannot gain Bonus Effect by having a higher Defense.
+Wireless {REMOVE ME} - bonus: The scope’s “line of sight” can be shared, allowing you to share what your scope sees with your team (and yourself if you’re using it to look around a corner).

 **Laser sight**

 This device uses a laser beam to project a visible dot (normal, low-light, or thermographic) on the target.
-This increases the weapon’s Attack Rating by 1, not cumulative with smartlink modifiers.
+This increases the weapon’s Attack Rolls by 1, not cumulative with smartlink modifiers.
 The laser sight can be mounted as either an underbarrel mount or top mount.
 Activating or deactivating a laser sight is a Minor Action.

-Note that in weapons with a laser sight included as standard equipment, this bonus is already calculated into the Attack Rating.
+Note that in weapons with a laser sight included as standard equipment, this bonus is already calculated into the Attack Rolls.

-Wireless bonus: The bonus to the Attack Rating increases to 2.
+{REMOVE ME} - Wireless bonus: The bonus to the Attack Rolls increases to 2.
 You gain a bonus Minor Action on a turn when you activate or deactivate the laser sight.

 **Periscope**

-This adjustable viewer attaches to a top mount and allows the user to target a weapon around corcorners, reducing the Cover IV modifier penalty to –1 when using the Take Cover Action.
+This adjustable viewer attaches to a top mount and allows the user to target a weapon around corcorners, reducing the Cover IV modifier penalty to –1 when using {REMOVE ME} - the Take Cover Action.
 A periscope can be upgraded with any of the vision enhancements noted on.
 Capacity 3.
 Wireless bonus: The modifier penalty noted above is reduced to 0.

 **Quick-draw holster**